dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 ### Concrete example of languages, compiler, & proof of full abstraction

 Let's make this concrete with an example.
-This will be presented somewhat in english and some in Coq.
+This will be presented some in english and some in the proof assistant Coq.
+This post isn't an introduction to Coq; for that, see e.g., Bertot and Casteron's Coq'Art, Chlipala's CPDT, or Pierce et al's Software Foundations.

 Our source language is arithmetic expressions over integers with addition and
 subtraction: